1) My Ice Eater runs intermittently? – or -My Ice Eater keeps tripping the GFI?

 15) Can I get every Olympus pattern in every size fountain?

-No, to ensure top performance and energy efficiency, we have made certain patterns exclusive to each particular size fountain.
-Check out *this page
+Answer: No, to ensure top performance and energy efficiency, we have made certain patterns exclusive to each particular size fountain.
+Check out *this page* for specifics.

 16) What’s the advantage of having a dual propeller on my aerator?